photography

 Bio

-Sokolin is an ICP Infinity Award nominee, and Aperture, ICP, Kris Graves Projects, and Overlapse Editions have published her photographs.
-She has participated in artist residencies, including the Banff Centre for the Arts in Alberta, Canada, and the Ghost Ranch in New Mexico.
-Sokolin has held the position of Lecturer in Photography at Princeton University, School of Visual Arts and Marlboro College.
-After a robust commercial practice, she returned to artistic practice in 2017 continuing her exploration of identity, ritual and tradition.
-She lives with her family in Brooklyn, NY.
+Sokolin’s work has been published by Aperture, ICP, Kris Graves Projects, and Overlapse Editions, among others.
+She has participated in artist residencies, including the Banff Centre for the Arts in Canada, and the Ghost Ranch in New Mexico.
+After a robust commercial practice, she returned to artistic practice in 2017, continuing her exploration of identity.
+She lives and works in Brooklyn, NY.

 Statement